adrianyau/Final-Capstone-Project/README.md

 ## Results
 Human Resources
 - 63 Staff
-  - 11 Managers
+  - 11 HR Managers
-  - 52 Human Resources
+  - 52 HR Employees
-- 12 Employee Attritions (6 Males and 6 Females)
+- 12 Employee Attritions (19.04%)
+  - Split between genders (6 females and 6 males)
+  - No attritions with HR Managers
 - Average Salary:
   - Manager at 217,064
   - Human Resources at 50,829
 - Satisfaction Scores:
-  - 5/12 Attritions rate Job Satisfaction with Score 1
+  - 7/12 Attritions rate Job Satisfaction with Score 1 (Very Dissatisfied) or 2 (Dissatisfied)
-  - 10/12 Attritions rate Relationship Satisfaction and Work Life Balance with Scores 3 and 4
+  - 10/12 Attritions rate Relationship Satisfaction and Work Life Balance with Scores 3 (Satisfied) or 4 (Very Satisfied)

-- It is concluded that employees are seeking higher compensation with more responsibilities despite good relationships with their direct report while Human Resources Managers occupy the job positions.
-- Figure out low scores for environment and job satisfaction.
-Not necessarily money because it is an extrinsic motivator.
+* Figure out why are their low scores with respect to environment and job satisfaction.
+Money is an extrinsic motivator, so it may be best to figure out intrinsic motivators - what drives employees to be satisfied with their jobs and environment?

 Research and Development
 - 967 Staff
 - 133 Employee Attritions (13.75%)
-- Trend of almost half of Lab Technicians quit within the first few years
+- Almost half of Lab Technicians quit within the first few years:
-  - More than half of the employees who quit are described as young, educated, and single male employees aged 35 years and younger
+  - More than half of the employees who quit are described as young and educated employees aged 35 years and younger
-  - They have the last amount of working experience, spent the least amount of time in their job role and report to management, as well as not staying to wait for promotions
+  - They have the least amount of work experience
+  - They have the least amount of time in their job position
-  - They can be described as ambitious and aspire for higher compensation, job titles, and responsibilities
+  - They are not promoted as they do not stay for long-term

-  - Why is there high turnover in the beginning?
-Is there misconception about the job?
-Is it voluntary or involuntary?
+ * Why is there high turnover in the beginning?
+Are there misconceptions about the job?
+Additional data is needed to figure out whether attrition is involuntary or voluntary.

 Sales
 - 450 Staff